GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 ### 2. Initializing the dynamic variable with an empty value

-The solution above only works for IDs, as these are the values stored in the connection fields.

-For instance, it will not work to export the tag slugs:
+The solution above only works for IDs (as these are the values stored in the connection fields), but will not work to export the tag slugs:

 ```graphql
 {